St. Wenceslas (film): Shooting

 The shooting started in September 1929.
 Exteriors were shot in Prokopské údolí, Šumava primeval forest, Křivoklát, Brdy and Unhošť.
 Sets of Wenceslaus' and Boleslaus' castles were built at the Strahov Stadium based on designs by Ludvík Hradský, who studied historical sources to be historically accurate.
 Large reflectors needed to be built for shooting the night scenes.
 The generators and planes were provided by the Ministry of Defence.
 Some scenes were filmed using five cameras.
 In December the production moved to Vinohrady's A-B Ateliers for interior scenes.
 The last big battle scene with Radslav was shot in March 1930.
 The whole film was shot over 82 filming days.

 Post production

 Orchestral music was composed by Oskar Nedbal and Jaroslav Křička.
 It was originally thought that the music will be synchronized with the movie, but the lack of funds proved this impossible.
 40-piece orchestra accompanied the movie at its premiere.
 Some of the later screenings were with non-original music.

 Release

 The film was planned to be released in 1929, 1000 years after the death of Wenceslaus.
 Finally released on 3 April 1930, the film wasn't a commercial success, because by that time sound films already replaced silent films in popularity.
 Another reason was that people were already tired of Wenceslaus celebrations that were occurring since 1929.
-The most of the film viewers were students at projections for schools who paid reduced admission fees.
+Most of the film viewers were students at projections for schools who paid reduced admission fees.